Bezimienny83/LosujMirka/README.md

 Used technologies:
 - ZF2,
 - Doctrine 2,
-- a little bit of jQuery,
+- a little bit of jQuery and AJAX,

 LosujMirka utilizes RandomAPI from https://www.random.org/ to draw UpVoter.
 It is running here: http://losuj-mirka.byethost7.com/